-Did you know that a squatter can gain a legal title of ownership of your Missouri property?
+Did you know that a squatter can gain a legal title of ownership, through adverse possession, of your Missouri property?
 That’s right!
 Squatters have rights under Adverse Possession laws.

 And worst of all, the process of removing a squatter from your property can be a frustrating, complicated process.